MoonPoet/xaprb-src/content/blog/types-and-purposes-of-core-values.md

 ### Comcast

-> Comcast’s culture is built on integrity and respect---with the goal of working together to drive ourselves and our businesses to always be creative, innovative and competitive.
+> Comcast's culture is built on integrity and respect---with the goal of working together to drive ourselves and our businesses to always be creative, innovative and competitive.
 Our core values guide us day in and day out.
 We are guided by:
 >
 > - An entrepreneurial spirit to embrace good ideas, bring them to life quickly, and constantly look for new ways to innovate for our customers.
 > - Acting with integrity.
-It’s as simple as doing what’s right and treating people the right way.
+It's as simple as doing what's right and treating people the right way.
 > - Respect for each other.
 From the very beginning, we have been committed to a culture of fairness, respect, and inclusion: within our leadership and our workforce, with our suppliers, in our programming, and in the communities we serve.
 > - Giving back to the community.
 We have a long history of supporting local communities and organizations, developing programs and partnerships, and mobilizing our resources to connect people and inspire positive and substantive change.